wp-plugins/juiz-last-tweet-widget/readme.txt

 * Panel for easy configuration (Appearance -> Widgets).
 * Show or hide your avatar
 * Default CSS can be disabled or customized
+* Unlimited customization (colors of the widget, several default styles, etc.)
 * Adjustable period for cache system
 * Can active the action links
 * Can active an auto slideshow script and chose delay between two tweets